aliciatang07/spark/README.md

-# Apache Spark WITH RING ALLREDUCE AND DIVIDE AND CONQUER BARRIER SCHEDULING
+# Apache Spark With Ring Allreduce And Divide And Conquer Barrier Scheduling

 Spark is a unified analytics engine for large-scale data processing.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that